cloudcheflabs/dataroaster/README.md

 To access DataRoaster with REST, see [DataRoaster REST API](https://github.com/cloudcheflabs/dataroaster/tree/master/operators/dataroaster) for more details.

+## DataRoaster Trino Controller
+DataRoaster Trino Controller is used to control all the trino ecosystem components to build a trino gateway easily.

+See [DataRoaster Trino Controller](https://github.com/cloudcheflabs/dataroaster/tree/master/trino-ecosystem/trino-controller) for more details.

 ## DataRoaster Trino Gateway
 DataRoaster Trino Gateway is used to route the trino queries dynamically to downstream trino clusters.